ansible/ansible-container/docs/rst/deploy_kubernetes.rst

 Deployment
 ''''''''''
-In this walk through we'll demonstrate deploying `the example application <https://github.com/ansible/ansible-container/tree/master/example>`_ found in the ansible-container repo.
+In this walk through we'll demonstrate deploying :ref:`the example application <example-project>`_ found on Ansible Galaxy.
 Here's the workflow we'll follow to deploy the application on a Kubernetes cluster using Ansible Container:

++ Initialize a new project from the app with ``ansible-container init``.
 + Build the images with ``ansible-container build``.
 + Push the new images to the cloud with ``ansible-container push``.
 + Create the deployment role and playbook with ``ansible container shipit kube``.